CuadrosNicolas/Akka_study/README.md

 ## How to use

-First you need to initialize the ScrapyScrap project, for this see the README.md file under the ScrapyScrap folder.
+First you need to initialize the scraping project, for this see the README.md file under the scraping folder.

 Next you need to make the reproduction script executable :